-The educational system is short of buildings, supplies, equipment, and teachers.
+The educational system in Malawi is short of buildings, supplies, equipment, and teachers.
 Vast numbers of children cannot afford to go to school past the third or fourth grade.
 As late as 2005, sixty-two percent of the children entering primary school reached only the second grade; while only thirty-four percent reached grade five.

-Schools are quite proud of their success when they possess sufficient supplies or a large number of books in their libraries, as shown in the picture above.
+Malawi schools are quite proud of their success when they possess sufficient supplies or a large number of books in their libraries, as shown in the picture above.

 Education Stories